Height: 15-25 feet

 Fun fact: ☺ Some Native American tribes scraped and boiled the bark from the roots of the wild plum and applied it to cuts.

-As a single-trunk tree or multi-stemmed shrub, American Plum makes a great natural screen.
+As a single-trunk tree or multi-stemmed shrub, American Plum forms thorny thickets and makes a great natural screen.
 It grows round, reddish fruit that can be eaten fresh or made into jams and baked goods.

 Clusters of white spring flowers appear before the first foliage.